sagemath/trac_to_gh/Issue 4549.md

 # Issue 4549: New method horizontal_border_strip using new IntegerListsLex combinatorial class

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4549

 Original creator: nthiery